Original Location: West 2nd Street, Ogden, Utah

 Erastus Bingham, Sr. was born in 1798 in Concord, Vermont.
 At age 20, he married Lucinda Gates of Ackworth, New Hampshire.
 They began their life together on their farm in Concord.
 Around 1825 they relocated to Littleton, New Hampshire, but returned to the farm in Vermont after a couple of years or so.

-Erastus was not a part of any religion until spring of 1833 at which time he read The Book Of Mormon.
-Later that year in November, Erastus, Lucinda and four of their children were baptized and became members of The Church Of Jesus Christ Of Latter-Day Saints, also known as the LDS Church.
+Erastus was not a part of any religion until spring of 1833, at which time he read The Book Of Mormon.
+Later that year in November, Erastus, Lucinda and four of their children were baptized and became members of The Church Of Jesus Christ Of Latter-Day Saints.

 In 1836 the family traveled with the Saints as they moved westward starting in Kirtland, Ohio then on to Missouri.
 There, Erastus rented farmland and built a log house for his family just outside of Far West.
 After his first harvest the following year, members of the church were ordered to leave the state by Governor Lilburn Boggs.
 Erastus was chosen to be part of a committee along with Brigham Young, John Taylor, Heber C. Kimball and seven others to organize the evacuation from Missouri.